ceciliassis/machine-learning/natural-language-processing/word2vec/README.md

 PYTHONHASHSEED=1 jupyter notebook
 ```

+Here we are forcing a SEED to reproduce random results.
 After that, a new browser window will be opened and you can take from there.

 --------------------
 ##### \[PT\]